Chinese government deals help nurse Alibaba's bottom dog cloud business

 Alibaba has forged cloud agreements with more than a dozen Chinese provinces and cities including Hainan, Guangdong, Tianjin and Shanghai.

-It also works with China Meteorological Administration, China Central Government Procurement Centre and the state railway service centre.
+It also works with China Meteorological Administration, China Central Government Procurement Center and the state railway service center.

-The deals range from developing cloud storage solutions to helping the government of the southern province of Guizhou gather and crunch data to optimise its traffic lights.
+The deals range from developing cloud storage solutions to helping the government of the southern province of Guizhou gather and crunch data to optimize its traffic lights.

-Aliyun in April announced a deal with state oil and gas giant China Petroleum & Chemical Corp (600028.SS), known as Sinopec, to create a cloud system to track its petrochemical production chain and emissions.
+Aliyun in April announced a deal with state oil and gas giant China Petroleum & Chemical Corp, known as Sinopec, to create a cloud system to track its petrochemical production chain and emissions.

 Cheng Jing, an Aliyun director who deals with government agencies, said his primary consideration was the bottom line.